Is my car a lemon?

 4. Group your common concerns by repair visit;

-If you identify any problems that repeat three or more times, your car may qualify for a lemon law buy-back.
-You may also qualify, if your car spent 30 or more cumulative total days in the repair facility.
+If you identify any problems that repeat three or more times, your car may qualify for a lemon law buy-back or replacement vehicle.
+You may also qualify if your lemon car spent 30 or more cumulative total days in the repair facility.

 Share this post